benaduggan/nix/README.md

 REPO_DIR="cfg"
 git clone git@github.com:benaduggan/nix.git "$REPO_DIR"

-make a new dir in the machines for the new setup do the things it needs for configuring
+make a new dir in the machines for the new machine do the things it needs for configuring
+- cp the hardware config
+- edit some configs

 make a new block in flake.nix for the new machine